rsyncOSX/bfphoto/content/posts/henharrier/index.md

 categories = ["bird of prey"]
 +++

-The male Hen Harrier is grey and white with black wingtips.
-There is at least two Hen Harrier couple nesting close to my cabin in the mountains.
-In my opinion, the Hen Harrier is one of the most beautiful bird of prey in Scandinavia.
+The male Hen Harrier is a striking grey and white bird with black wingtips.
+I've spotted at least two Hen Harrier couples nesting near my cabin in the mountains.
+In my opinion, it's one of the most beautiful bird of prey in Scandinavia.

 #### 2025

-On 11 July, 2025, we managed to band two young Hen Harrier.
-In pictures below, under 2025, there are pcictures of the dad of the young ones and from the nest.
+On July 11, 2025, we had the chance to band two young Hen Harriers.
+I've attached pictures of the dad and the nest from that year.
+It's not easy to find Hen Harrier nests, so it's crucial to spend as much time as possible in the area where they're nesting.
+Keep an eye out and observe their behavior closely.

 #### 2024

-In late May 2024, I observed the female building a nest.
-And about mid-June 2024 I observed the male returning with prey delivering it to the female.
+In late May 2024, I saw the female Hen Harrier busy building a nest.
+Around mid-June, I observed the male returning with prey, which he then delivered to the female.

-In July 2024 I was joining a licensed bird bander for banding the young ones.
-We checked the nest in the first week of July and there was one chick and three eggs.
-The chick was at that time too small to get a band and we decided to return for banding one week later.
-The second week of July 2024 we approached the nest again for banding.
-But very sadly a predator, most likely a fox, has attacked the nest.
-This is how nature is, brutal.
-I also observed the male Hen Harrier returning with chicks that he had caught for eating and delivering to the female.
+In July 2024, I joined a licensed bird bander to band the young ones.
+We checked the nest in the first week of July and found one chick and three eggs.
+Unfortunately, the chick was too small to get a band, so we decided to return the following week.
+The second week of July, we approached the nest again for banding.
+But sadly, a predator, probably a fox, attacked the nest.
+Nature can be brutal, I suppose.
+I also saw the male Hen Harrier returning with chicks that he had caught for food and delivered to the female.

-General
+#### General

 The Hen Harrier is critically endangered in Norway.
-According to official numbers, there are only about a hundred couples in Norway.
+According to official numbers, there are only about a hundred couples nesting in the country.

 | Latin      | UK | Norwegian |
 | --------- |  --------- |    --------- |